angular/angular-ja/aio-ja/content/guide/service-worker-config.en.md

 ### Handling navigation requests

-The Service Worker will redirect navigation requests that don't match any `asset` or `data` group to the specified [index file](#index-file).
+The ServiceWorker will redirect navigation requests that don't match any `asset` or `data` group to the specified [index file](#index-file).
 A request is considered to be a navigation request if:

 1. Its [mode](https://developer.mozilla.org/en-US/docs/Web/API/Request/mode) is `navigation`.
 2. It accepts a `text/html` response (as determined by the value of the `Accept` header).